 The Company has prepared the Consolidated Financial Statement in accordance with theapplicable Accounting Standards.
 The audited consolidated financial statements togetherwith the Auditor's Report form part of the Annual Report.

-Pursuant to section 129(3) of the Companies Act 2013 a statement containing thesalient features of the financial statements of the Joint Venture is attached to theFinancial Statements in Form AOC-1.
+Pursuant to Section 129(3) of the Companies Act 2013 a statement containing thesalient features of the financial statements of the Joint Venture is attached to theFinancial Statements in Form AOC-1.

-The Financial Statements of the company Consolidated Financial Statements along withrelevant documents and separate audited accounts in respect of joint venture areavailable on the website of the company www.kewalkiran.com
+The Financial Statements of the Company Consolidated Financial Statements along withrelevant documents and separate audited accounts in respect of joint venture areavailable on the website of the Company www.kewalkiran.com

-SUBSIDIARIES AND JOINT VENTURE
+DISCLOSURES RELATING TO SUBSIDIARIES ASSOCIATES AND JOINT VENTURES

-There were no other companies which have become or ceased to be its subsidiariesjoint ventures or associate companies during the financial year 2016-17.
+There were no other companies which have become or ceased to be its subsidiariesjoint ventures or associate companies during the financial year 2018-19.

 INVESTMENT IN WHITE KNITWEAR PRIVATE LIMITED

-The Company had invested in रaggregate र34550000 (P.Y. र34550000) in JointVenture "White Knitwear Private Limited" (WKPL).
+The company had invested in रaggregate र34550000 (P.Y. र34550000) in JointVenture "White Knitwear Private Limited" (WKPL).
 WKPL had acquired land in SuratSpecial Economic Zone (SEZ) and constructed factory building for setting up ofmanufacturing unit for production of knitwear apparels for exports.
 However due toslowdown in International market SEZ could not take off and most of the members of SEZshelved their projects and approached to Gujarat Industrial Development Corporation (GIDC)and state and central government for de-notification of SEZ.
-Gujarat IndustrialDevelopment Corporation vide its circular No. GIDC/ CIR/Distribution/Policy /13/05 dated14.03.2015 has de-notified the SEZ and conceded the members to convert and use theerstwhile land in SEZ as Domestic Tari Area (DTA) subject to fulfillment of conditionsstated therein.
+Gujarat IndustrialDevelopment Corporation vide its circular No. GIDC/ CIR/Distribution/Policy /13/05 dated14.03.2013 has de-notified the SEZ and conceded the members to convert and use theerstwhile land in SEZ as Domestic Tariff Area (DTA) subject to fulfillment of conditionsstated therein.
 WKPL vide its letter dated 04.04.13 has consented for de-notification ofits plot of Land and undertaken to complete the formal procedure for the same.

 CASH FLOW STATEMENT